sophice/ow2-battle-pass-calculator/README.md

 * Current progress
 * Remaining effort
 * Minimum daily/weekly gains to finish
-* Projected daily/weekly gains based on your pace so far
+* Projected daily/weekly gains and finish/fail based on your pace so far
-* Expected daily/weekly gains based on your plan going forward
+* Expected daily/weekly gains and finish/fail based on your plan going forward
 * If you will finish, how many days early you will finish
 * If you will not finish, how many tiers you will be short, and what they would cost to buy
 * How often you will be able to afford to buy a battle pass or legendary skin with coins